-Norma Ester, 21, is a fourth-year Literature major at the Universidad Nacional de El Salvador.
+Norma Ester, 23, is a sixth-year Literature major at the National University of El Salvador, where she anticipates graduating this year.
 She lives at home with her father, an agricultural day laborer, her mother, a fruit vendor, her two older sisters, older brother, and younger brother.
 Norma wakes at 3 a.m. on Mondays and Thursdays, so she can catch the first of three bus rides around 4:30 in order to be able to arrive at the university on time and begin class at 7.
 Transportation is very difficult for Norma because the buses she has to take are typically replete with passengers and she often has to take the much more expensive mototaxi when there isn’t room on the buses.
 She dedicates Fridays to seeking out tutoring or other homework help if she encounters something she doesn’t understand.
 Most days, she arrives home by 2:30, depending on how many buses are available.
 For the rest of the afternoon and evening, she dedicates her time to helping around the house and studying.
 She generally goes to bed well after dark, around 11 p.m.

 We asked Norma to answer a few questions to help you get to know her better.
 Below are her responses!

 To teach language and literature to children between 7th and 10th grades.

 Why do you think your education is important?

 Education allows me to be able to face the difficulties I’ll encounter in the future.
 In addition, I’ll be able to help those in my community who need it the most.

 Describe someone who has inspired or motivated you: